vickimzhang/vmzhang-academic/content/cv/service.md

 ## Volunteer

+**Graduate Core Volunteer & Moderator**, Atwood Colloquium in Ecology and Evolution | 17-18 Apr 2021

+* Assisted in setting up, organizing, coordinating, and moderating a virtual colloquium

 **Undergraduate Volunteer**, Atwood Colloquium in Ecology and Evolution | Apr 2018

 * Assisted in the success of the colloquium as part of the set up and clean up committee.